DITO TELECOMMUNITY CORPORATION

 If you are getting our Business Mobile Postpaid Service, the following are the categories of Personal Data that DITO will be collecting and processing:

-1. Identification data: full name (of the Authorized Company Signatory, Company Representative, and Company Assignee)
+1. Identification data: full name, gender, nationality, and specimen signature (of the Authorized Company Signatory, Company Representative, and Company Assignee);

-2. Contact information: primary mobile number and email addresses (for Company Representative) and email address (for Company Assignee)
+2. Contact Information: primary mobile number, telephone number, and email addresses (for Company Representative) and email address (for Company Assignee);

-3. Corporate Information: business name, head office address (unit, floor, building name, street, and street number), telephone number, SEC registration number, BIR number, company incorporation date, designation (of the Authorized Company Signatory, Company Representative, and Company Assignee)
+3. Corporate Information: business name, head office address (unit, floor, building name, street, and street number), telephone number, SEC registration number, BIR number, company incorporation date, and designation (of the Authorized Company Signatory, Company Representative, and Company Assignee);

-4. Location: address (including longitude and latitude) and billing address
+8. Location: address (including longitude and latitude) and billing address if you are using location-based services;

 If you are getting our 5G Enterprise FWA, the following are the categories of Personal Data that DITO will be collecting and processing:

-1. Identification data: full name (of the Authorize Company Signatory, Company Representative, and Company Assignee)
+1. Identification data: full name, gender, nationality, and specimen signature (of the Authorize Company Signatory, Company Representative, and Company Assignee);

-2. Contact information: primary mobile numbers and email addresses (for Company Representative) and email address (for Company Assignee)
+2. Contact information: primary mobile numbers, telephone number, and email addresses (for Company Representative) and email address (for Company Assignee);

-3. Corporate Information: business name, head office address (unit, floor, building name, street, and street number), telephone number, SEC registration number, BIR number, company incorporation date, designation (of the Authorized Company Signatory and Company Representative)
+3. Corporate Information: business name, head office address (unit, floor, building name, street, and street number), telephone number, SEC registration number, BIR number, company incorporation date, and designation (of the Authorized Company Signatory and Company Representative);

-5. Location: address (including longitude and latitude), preferred installation address, and billing address
+4. Location: address (including longitude and latitude), preferred installation address, and billing address if you are using location-based services;

 3. III.
 How does DITO collect your Personal Data?